Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - The site is organised into three pages.
 - The navbar is fixed at the top of the screen and allows the user to navigate to each page.
 The current page is highlighted in the navbar and the site logo links to the home page.
-- The carousel on the home page showcases some example of the scenery in Kerry.
+- The carousel on the home page showcases some examples of the scenery in Kerry.
-- The introduction paragraph on the home page gives the user a brief synopsis on the county.
+- The introduction paragraph on the home page gives the user a brief synopsis of the county.
 - The second page is interactive and the user can make choices about what content is displayed and where they are viewing on the map.
 - The content is clearly divided into sections so the user is clear on what the information they are viewing relates to.
 - The website contains a form for enquiries.